kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 +}
 ```

-Also, define "known" class resource types to more easily align container
+Also, define "known" QoS-class resource types to more easily align container
 runtime implementations:

 ```
 +
 +const (
-+       // ClassResourceRdt is the name of the RDT class resource
++       // ClassResourceRdt is the name of the RDT QoS-class resource
 +       ClassResourceRdt = "rdt"
-+       // ClassResourceBlockio is the name of the blockio class resource
++       // ClassResourceBlockio is the name of the blockio QoS-class resource
 +       ClassResourceBlockio = "blockio"
 +)
 ```